DMorrisonASC/LinkedIn-Easy-Apply-Robot/README.md

 if "english" in question and ( "speak" in question or "communicate" in question):
         answer = "yes"
 ```
-The above statement would be converted to json like this:
+The "if statement" above would be converted to json like this:
 ```json
 {
   "conditions": [